 Preheat the oven to 450°.
 While it preheats, dice the vegetables and prep everything.
 (Once things start cooking, they come together fast.)

 Cook the crust according to manufacturer's instructions.
 (Look for 'baked shell' instructions on the box).
 When in doubt, cook in a 450°F oven for 10-12 minutes, checking on the color.
 When it is golden brown, it is done.
 Set aside.

 Put the celery, carrots, and potatoes in a wide pan with water.
 Sprinkle with ¼ teaspoon of the salt.
 Bring to a boil, then reduce to a simmer and cover.
 Let steam for 5 minutes.
 (While they steam, start the sauce).

 Add corn and peas to the pan (adding them frozen is ok).
 Sprinkle with remaining ¼ teaspoon salt.
 Continue to steam, covered, until all vegetables are tender (another 5-10 minutes).
 Taste and add salt if needed.

 MAKE THE SAUCE (15 min)

-Melt 3 tbsp butter in another skillet over medium heat.
+Melt 3 tablespoon butter in another skillet over medium heat.

 Add diced onion and cook until soft and translucent (5-10 minutes)

-Add ⅓ cup flour and ½ tsp each of celery salt, pepper, and garlic powder.
+Add ⅓ cup flour and ½ teaspoon each of celery salt, pepper, and garlic powder.
 Stir continuously until the flour smells toasty and turns golden.

 Slowly add the 1 cup milk, ¼ cup at a time.
 As you add it, stir into the flour-onion mixture until the consistency is even.
 This keeps clumps from forming.
 The consistency will be doughy at first and get thinner as you add more milk.